 After I painted the chest with the coral color and the paint dried it was a bit darker than I expected so I mixed white paint with water to make a thin wash.
 I added just a bit of the coral paint color to the mix.

 I dipped a lint free rag (old sheet) into the paint wash and rubbed it over the drawer front.
 This leaves a heavy coat of wash on the finish.
-I wiped the wash off with a slightly damp cloth until I achieved the effect I was going after.
+I wiped the wash off with a slightly damp cloth until I achieved the effect I was looking after.

 The rose gold metallic is a beautiful soft, almost flat gold.
 Very pretty.

 And that’s it for my project.
 What do you think?
 How do you like the coral color?
 Do you ever mix paints?
 And you must see the pretty nursery piece I painted coral/pink here.....
 Coral Nursery Dresser.

 - Girl In The Garage - Fresh Vintage Dresser Makeover